 There is no need to rest this chicken, so place the probe in the thickest part of the breast and look for 73°C or 165°F.

 Be aware of using digital thermometers over an induction hob.
 They can give screwy results, just slide the pan off the heat before taking the temperature.

-The seasons will very much define how I serve this garlicky lemon chicken breast.
+The seasons will very much define how I serve this garlic lemon chicken breast.

 But it also works really well with garlic butter asparagus or garlic green beans.

-In summer I’m much more likely to go with a simple salad something like this shaved fennel salad would be perfect.
+In summer I’m much more likely to go with a slaw or salad, a classic celeriac remoulade would be perfect.

 To call this lemon and garlic chicken recipe simple would be an understatement, just as calling it delicious would be!

 - 2 Skinless Chicken Breasts

 - 2 Sprigs Rosemary